Denys Rolle (died 1797): Florida

 In May 1764 Rolle obtained a grant from the crown of 20,000 acres of land for a plantation in St Mark's in East Florida, an area recently ceded by Spain to Great Britain following the Seven Years' War.
 One of the numerous conditions was that he should settle it with white Protestants.
 His vision was to establish an "ideal society", a Utopian colony for poor, homeless or criminal English persons.

 He embarked for America on 10 June 1764 with 14 settlers and arrived at Charleston on 12 August 1764 and was in St Augustine, capital of East Florida, by September 1764.
 He soon discovered that this land was unsuitable and instead, with the permission of the Governor of East Florida James Grant (1720–1806), settled on the east bank of the St Johns River, above today's East Palatka, which site he named Charlotta in honour of the Queen, later Charlotia, later Rollestown, thought to be on the site of today's San Mateo.

 Having quarrelled with Governor Grant and been refused further grants of land, he returned to England in October 1765.
 There he addressed his long and detailed "Humble Petition" to the Board of Trade complaining of his treatment.
 He returned to Florida however in September 1766 with a further 50 settlers.
 He returned to England again in January 1768, and again complained to the Board of Trade.
-Rolle's settlers were in the opinion of observers deemed low quality, of poor morality, indisciplined and not capable of hard work.
+Rolle's settlers were in the opinion of observers deemed low quality, of poor morality, undisciplined, and not capable of hard work.
 Soon due to Rolle's harsh management style and their own unsuitability his colonists rebelled and deserted to Georgia or South Carolina, whereupon Rolle gave up his Utopian ideals and used African slave labour.
 The plantation produced among other crops rice, corn and turpentine tar from pine trees for naval use.
 He acquired a further 20,000 acres from William Elliot and 20,000 from John Grayhurst, 10,000 from William Penrice and 3,000 from James Cusack, all on the eastern side of the St Johns River.
 He acquired a further 1,500 acres on the west side from Joseph Gray.